 I have been recreating this dish at home ever since and have swapped out the regular potatoes for sweet.
 Sometimes I use leftover roasted chicken for this, but in this case I used chicken thighs since I love ’em.
 But chicken breast totally works as well.
 The chicken adds heartiness to this dish and makes it appropriate for any meal of the day.
 I put an egg on it, because most things benefit from a runny egg…and I know some of us are weirded out by eating chicken with eggs, but this dish may just turn it around for you.
 I mean I get it, the whole life cycle thing…but, really…you’re already eating chicken flesh and it’s embryo (YUCK, I know…punch me) in separate meals, so eating them together isn’t really that much of a stretch.
 Either way…don’t add an egg if it creeps you out, do yo’ thang girl (or boy).

-- 2 boneless, skinless chicken thighs cut into chunks (about 1 1/2 cups)
+- 2 boneless, skinless chicken thighs cut into chunks (about 1½ cups)

 - 1 medium sweet potato, peeled and diced (about 2 cups)

 - ½ cup chopped onion

 - parsley and fried egg for garnish if desired.